commodityvectors/circus/docs/source/for-devs/writing-plugins.rst

 Trying a plugin
 ===============

-You can run a plugin through the command line with the **circus-plugin** command, by specifying the plugin fully qualified name::
+You can run a plugin through the command line with the **cvec_circus-plugin** command, by specifying the plugin fully qualified name::

-    $ circus-plugin --endpoint tcp://127.0.0.1:5555 --pubsub tcp://127.0.0.1:5556 --config filename:circus-events.log myproject.plugins.Logger
+    $ cvec_circus-plugin --endpoint tcp://127.0.0.1:5555 --pubsub tcp://127.0.0.1:5556 --config filename:cvec_circus-events.log myproject.plugins.Logger
     [INFO] Loading the plugin...
     [INFO] Endpoint: 'tcp://127.0.0.1:5555'
     [INFO] Pub/sub: 'tcp://127.0.0.1:5556'